VET APPROVED

 Coconut oil is generally considered to be safe as a skin moisturizer, but it can cause irritation for some dogs.
 You should always take your dog to the vet for diagnosis and treatment of ear problems, instead of experimenting with your dog’s health and trying to come up with a home remedy.

 Medicated ear drops containing an antifungal (to kill the yeasts) and anti-inflammatories (to help with the swelling and discomfort) are commonly prescribed.
-Ears cleaners may also be advised to keep the ear canal clean, follow your vet’s instructions on which product to use and how often the ears need cleaning.
+Ears cleaners may also be advised to keep the ear canal clean, and follow your vet’s instructions on which product to use and how often the ears need cleaning.
 If your pup is in a lot of pain, your vet may also prescribe oral anti-inflammatory pain relief to keep them comfortable while the infection is treated.
 As most yeast ear infections are caused by an underlying condition, the underlying cause will need investigating and treating to help prevent the infection from recurring.

 What Causes Yeast Infections?